Bringing Up Baby: Filming

 Hawks and Hepburn had a confrontation one day during shooting.
 While Hepburn was chatting with a crew member, Hawks yelled "Quiet!" until the only person still talking was Hepburn.
 When Hepburn paused and realized that everyone was looking at her, she asked what was the matter.
 Hawks asked her if she was finished imitating a parrot.
 Hepburn took Hawks aside, telling him never to talk to her like that again since she was old friends with most of the crew.
 When Hawks (an even older friend of the crew) asked a lighting tech whom he would rather drop a light on, Hepburn agreed to behave on set.
 A variation of this scene, with Grant yelling "Quiet!", was incorporated into the film.

 The Westlake Street set was shot at 20th Century Fox Studios.
 Filming was eventually completed on January 6, 1938, with the scenes outside Mr. Peabody's house.
-RKO producers expressed concern about the film's delays and expense, coming in 40 days over schedule and $330,000 over budget, and also disliked Grant's glasses and Hepburn's hair.
-The film's final cost was $1,096,796.23, primarily due to overtime clauses in Hawks's, Grant's and Hepburn's contracts.
-The film's cost for sets and props was only $5,000 over budget, but all actors (including Nissa and Skippy) were paid approximately double their initial salaries.
-Hepburn's salary rose from $72,500 to $122,000, Grant's from $75,000 to $123,000 and Hawks's from $88,000 to $203,000; Hawks received an additional $40,000 to terminate his RKO contract on March 21, 1938.
+RKO producers expressed concern about the delays and expense, coming in 40 days behind schedule and $330,000 over budget, and also disliked Grant's glasses and Hepburn's hair.
+The final production cost was $1,096,796.23, primarily due to overtime clauses in Hawks's, Grant's and Hepburn's contracts.
+While cost for sets and props was only $5,000 over budget, all the actors (including Nissa and Skippy) were paid approximately double their initial salaries.
+Hepburn's salary rose from $72,500 to $122,000, Grant's from $75,000 to $123,000 and Hawks's from $88,000 to $203,000; Hawks would receive an additional $40,000 to terminate his RKO contract on March 21, 1938.